electrickery/imageInfo/dfiProc/readme.txt

 The output currently prints a histograph for each track, and this can probably replace the fixed tresholds currently used.

+The main differences between this release and the previous 0.3 are:
+- improved logging supporting more levels,
+- restructured the code, further reducing the global variables and organizing functionality into distinct files,
+- the supported output format jv1 is actually tested (and found working).

 The core is not programmed by me but from the cw2dmk package by Tim Mann, http://tim-mann.org/catweasel.html.

 THe tool can be started by:
-./NetBeansProjects/dfiProcess/dfiProc -d newdos80m1.dfi -s -v 4 -f dump.jv1 -t 1
+./NetBeansProjects/dfiProcess/dfiProc -d nd80v2_sssd40.dfi -e 1 -v 3 -f test.jv1 -k 5 -i 1

-the -s option skips every odd track.
-This is because the original disk is 35 tracks, and the drive used to read it 80 tracks.
 The supported DFI format is version 1.1 (header DFE2). -f is the file name, -t the image type.

-2012-02-21,
+Other options are described in the usage.
+An attempt is made to follow the cw2dmk option convention.

+2012-04-09,
 Fred Jan Kraan